Scott Owens (poet): Themes

 Owens' poems feature a wide range of styles and themes often expressed as dialectics, including hope and despair, faith and agnosticism, abuse and parenting, alienation and existentialism, loneliness and collaboration, entrapment and liberation, personal relationships and self-sufficiency, nightmares and reality, the disappearance of a rural American South characterized as both pastoral and violent, and the possibilities of redemption, often found through relationships and expressed through something as small as a preposition, as his characters attempt to make sense of an often seemingly senseless world.
 His settings and imagery are familiar but often quirky, utilizing extended metaphors and juxtaposing the mundane with the transcendent in variously enlightening and disturbing ways.

 His work is marked by diversity in tone, style and subject matter, at times nearly formal, at other times conversational and performance-based; at times distraught about the state of humanity, but just as often optimistic and celebratory; and varying between personal, political, philosophical, and observational.
 He often re-envisions the lives of familiar historical and mythological characters and has created his own everyman figure named Norman.
 He has written two books for children, Worlds Enough, and Holding Holden, and collaborated with artists, Missy Cleveland and Fiely Matias; photographer, Clayton Joe Young; and poet, Pris Campbell.
-His later books, including An Augury of Birds, eventually, Sky Full of Stars and Dreaming, and Elemental, have tended more towards optimism and focused on nature.
+His later books, including An Augury of Birds, eventually, Sky Full of Stars and Dreaming, Elemental, and The Song Is Why We Singhave tended more towards optimism and focused on nature.
 He cites deep imagism, confessionalism, and surrealism among his strongest influences.